 For retailers, fitness is top of the funnel marketing.
 For consumers, it’s another opportunity to sweat and socialize.
 That’s why Kohl’s is partnering with Planet Fitness.
 Meanwhile, lululemon, J.C.
 Penney, Free People, and other retailers are putting dedicated fitness spaces in their stores.
 And community workouts continue to play a prominent role for activewear brands like Rhone and Outdoor Voices.

 Between 2013 and 2017, membership at traditional gyms grew by 15%, while membership to boutique studios grew by 121%.
 But if boutiques crushed traditional gyms, studios could be supplanted by a new era of fitness concepts taking the experience and amenities to new heights.

 In New York City, NEOU is a fitness studio, production house, and streaming workout platform in one.
 NYC is also home to private, invitation-only concepts like GHOST and Performix House (hint: exclusivity sells).
-BYNDfit is bringing a fitness hall to Washington DC.
+Silofit is rolling out a network of micr0-gyms.
 Seattle’s Sanctuary is a private, bookable studio complete with streaming fitness classes.
 Then there a growing number of climbing-gym-meets-fitness-center concepts popping up, best exemplified by Brooklyn Boulders and their adventure-themed studio BKBX.

 Clubs & Communities

 If going to a boutique studio combines self-care, status, and sociability, wellness clubs are an extension of this sentiment into everyday life.
 And because wellness isn’t merely a pursuit but a way of life, there’s a growing demand for social clubs, co-working spaces, and members-only communities that cater to the wellness lifestyle.